Nanocloud/community/README.md

 ```

 > Note: You need to be *root* on the host machine to run **Nanocloud**.
 This
-> won't be any more necessary in a next release.
+> won't be necessary any more in the next release.

 At the end of the installation Nanocloud community will be installed in
 */var/lib/nanocloud*.